Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

-There are abundant results on both the well-posedness and singularity formation of Keller-Segel system in dimension $d$.
+There are abundant results on both the well-posedness and singularity formation of the Keller-Segel system in dimension $d$.
 In particular, the blowup mechanisms can vary significantly in different dimensions.
 The case $d=2$ is called $L^1$-critical, as the scaling transformation $u\mapsto u_\lambda$ preserves the $L^1$-norm of $u$.
-On the other hand, the case $d\geq 3$ is called $L^1$-supercritical, and the scaling transformation preserves the $L^{d/2}$-norm. \\ \underline{The case $d=2$.} In the study of the $2$D Keller-Segel system, the stationary state solution plays a fundamental role:
+On the other hand, the case $d\geq 3$ is called $L^1$-supercritical, and the scaling transformation preserves the $L^{d/2}$-norm. \\ \textbf{The case} $\mathbf{d=2}$.
+In the study of the $2$D Keller-Segel system, the stationary state solution plays a fundamental role:

 whose Poisson field is $\Psi_U = -2\log(x_1^2+x_2^2)$.
-It turns out that $\int U = 8\pi$ is the critical mass threshold that distinguishes between the global existence and finite time blowup.
-For $M<8\pi$, there is global existence of solutions that diffuse to zero, for example, see \cite{Blanchet2006,Biler2006}.
-For $M=8\pi$, there exit infinite time blowup as well as global regularity results \cite{Blanchet2008,Dávila2024,Blanchet2012}.
-For $M>8\pi$, there are various concrete examples of finite time blowup results.
-A well-known stable single blowup takes the form
+It turns out that $\int U = 8\pi$ is the critical mass threshold that distinguishes between the global existence and finite-time blowup.
+For $M<8\pi$, there is global existence of solutions that diffuse to zero; for example, see \cite{Blanchet2006,Biler2006}.
+For $M=8\pi$, there exist infinite-time blowup solutions as well as global regularity results \cite{Blanchet2008,Davila2024,Blanchet2012}.
+For $M>8\pi$, there are various concrete examples of finite-time blowup solutions, which admit the form